Being diagnosed with Type 2 diabetes can cause your mind to flood with questions.

 In either case, the end result is the same:

-If type 2 diabetes is left untreated, it can lead to vision loss, nerve damage, and kidney disease among other complications5.
+If Type 2 diabetes is left untreated, it can lead to (among other complications):

 The effects of damaged blood vessels can vary depending on where in the body the damage occurs.